 Much like the addition of WoW Classic servers, Blizzard also decided to release specific servers who players who wanted to play the game as it was after Burning Crusades was launched.

-The Burning Crusade Classic servers were released on June 1st and the game.
+The Burning Crusade Classic servers were released on June 1st 2021.

 Which World of Warcraft Expansion is Your Favorite?